pixney/avviare/README.md

 Run `npm install` from the root directory (basepath) to install all the dependencies specified in your `package.json` file.

-Then you can simply run your normal `npm run watch` or `npm run production` commands.
+At the end run `npm run watch` to transpile/compile everything.

 ### Make sure you are using the theme.